SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 not anybody is hit by it.

 This keeps effects from being
-automatic “killers.”
-Granted, most manipulation won’t need this -- a manipulation that a character uses to take over a target’s mind needs no “to hit” total; it is instead the effect versus the target’s willpower or Knowledge.
+automatic "killers."
+Granted, most manipulation won’t need this -- a manipulation that a character uses to take over a target’s mind needs no "to hit" total; it is instead the effect versus the target’s willpower or Knowledge.
 Releasing a manipulation at the same time as using its targeting or activation skill is not considered a multi-action.
 However, if the